 Athora Ireland manages risk for the benefit of its customers and other stakeholders.
 Athora Ireland is exposed to a range of underwriting, operational and financial risks.
 The risk management and control systems are designed to ensure that these risks are managed effectively and efficiently in a way that is aligned with Athora Ireland's strategy.

-An important aspect of the ORSA process is stress and scenario testing, and some of these sensitivities are reflected throughout Section C.
+An important aspect of the risk management process is the stress and scenario testing, and some of these sensitivities are reflected throughout Section C.